cysouw/diathesis/text/c01_introduction.md

 Diatheses are alternations between single clauses, though a single clause in German can sometimes consist of multiple verb forms.
 It is crucial to strictly define when multi-verb constructions are a single clause.
 The basis of the definition of monoclausality is a concept called 'coherence'.

-One of the crucial characteristics of the syntax of German is that the finite verb is moved to the end of the sentence in a subordinate clauses.
+It is one of the crucial characteristics of the syntax of German that the finite verb is moved to the end of the sentence in a subordinate clauses.
 I will use the dummy main sentence *Es ist bekannt, dass* 'it is known that' to force a subordinate construction.
 The position of the finite verb in the subordinate clause can be used the identify the boundary of the clause: everything that can occur before the finite verb belongs to the clause; everything that has to come after the finite verb belongs to a different clause.
 For example, the simple sentence \Next[a] will turn into \Next[b] as a subordinate clause, with the finite verb at the end; \Next[c] is not possible (with any constituent after the finite verb), so the whole sentence in \Next[a] is a single clause.
 Constructions with such a pattern will be called \textsc{coherent}, following Bech [-@bech1955]; see also Kiss [-@kiss1995] for a more in-depth and more extensive discussion of the concept 'coherence'.
 Coherent constructions are considered to be \textsc{monoclausal}.

 \ex.
  \a.
 Ich gehe morgen nach Hause.